60plus/GOGrepo-GUI/README.md

     # user: "${UID:-1000}:${GID:-1000}"
 ```

+**Note:** Port 6080 is NOT exposed externally - noVNC is accessed through Flask proxy on port 8080.

 ## Prebuilt Docker Images 🐳

 _Note: Prebuilt images with interactive browser feature will be available soon._